stacks-network/docs/concepts/sbtc/operations/deposit.md

 # sBTC Deposit Operation

-The deposit operation enables users to convert their BTC to sBTC, effectively moving value from the Bitcoin blockchain to the Stacks blockchain.
+The deposit operation enables users to mint sBTC, anchored to the BTC they have placed in the threshold wallet on the Bitcoin chain.
 This process can be completed within a single Bitcoin block, streamlining the user experience.

 ## Process Overview